EnterpriseDB/repmgr/README.md

 `repmgr 4` supports PostgreSQL from version 9.5.
 If you need to using `repmgr` on earlier versions of PostgreSQL 9.3 or 9.4, please use `repmgr 3.3`.

+If upgrading from `repmgr 3`, please see the separate upgrade guide `docs/upgrading-from-repmgr3.md`.

 All servers in the replication cluster must be running the same major version of PostgreSQL, and we recommend that they also run the same minor version.